Adaptive double-phase Rudin--Osher--Fatemi denoising model: Adaptive double-phase ROF model

 The well-posedness of this type of problems was considered e.g. in \cite{HarjulehtoHasto2021} and the corresponding Euler--Lagrange equation in the general case of the variable-growth total variation $\TV_\varphi$ was identified in \cite{GornyLasicaMatsoukas2025}.
 The functional appearing in \eqref{eq:dprof} is also strictly convex, lower semicontinuous and coercive, and thus admits a unique solution which we denote $u_{\rm dpROF}$.
 Solving in the first step the classical ROF problem serves essentially as an edge detection method: the leading idea behind the above scheme is that in the areas close to the jumps in the original image, we want to process the image using the $1$-Laplacian operator in order to ensure that the edges are well-preserved, while far from the jumps of the original image we add a Laplacian term with a large weight to reduce staircasing.
 We summarize the described algorithm below.

-Let us note that there are several free parameters in the above algorithm: the coefficient $\lambda$, the mollification radius $r$ and the weight $W$.
-The coefficient $\lambda$ already appears in the classical ROF model \eqref{eq:rof} and, in both models, is used to balance the regularization effect of the (generalized) total variation term and the accuracy of the reconstruction ensured by the fidelity term; too large values of $\lambda$ result in flattening of the image, while too small values of $\lambda$ result in small reduction of noise.
-The mollification radius $r$ should be small (in the implementation: 0-5 pixels) and ensures that the support of the weight is away from the (sufficiently large) jumps of $u_{\rm ROF}$ as the gradient is not concentrated but diffused around the jump.
+Let us note that there are several free parameters in the above algorithm: coefficients {$\lambda_0$ and} $\lambda$, mollification radius $r$ and weight $W$. {The simple choice $\lambda_0 = \lambda$ gives satisfactory results, but it can be improved upon (see Table \ref{tab:dprof_par}).} The coefficient $\lambda$ (as in the classical ROF model \eqref{eq:rof}) is used to balance the regularization effect of the (generalized) total variation term and the accuracy of the reconstruction ensured by the fidelity term; too large values of $\lambda$ result in flattening of the image, while too small values of $\lambda$ result in small reduction of noise.
+The mollification radius $r$ should be small and ensures that the support of the weight is away from the (sufficiently large) jumps of $u_{\rm ROF}$. {In preliminary tests, the value of 2 pixels turned out optimal in most cases, and we will always use it in experiments with natural raster images.}

 The last free parameter is the choice of the weight $W$.
-It needs to vanish at some small number $R > 0$ so that the support of the resulting weight $w$ is away from the (sufficiently large) jumps of $u_{\rm ROF}$.
-The value $W(0)$ and the shape of the function between $0$ and $R$ determine how strong is the effect of the regularization with the Laplacian with respect to the $1$-Laplacian regularization away from the jumps of $u_{\rm ROF}$.
-Some model cases of the weights, which were subsequently studied in the implementation of the algorithm, are the following: \begin{enumerate} \item[] Weight 1:
+It needs to vanish {for large arguments} so that the support of the resulting weight $w$ is away from the (sufficiently large) jumps of $u_{\rm ROF}$.
+The value $W(0)$ and the shape of the function determine how strong is the effect of the regularization with the Laplacian with respect to the $1$-Laplacian regularization away from the jumps of $u_{\rm ROF}$. {We investigated different choices of~$W$ (see github repository \cite{github} for detailed report on this and other experiments), and concluded that the performance of the model does not change much depending on its shape, and the piecewise linear function with two free parameters $a, b >0$ given by